smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 After you register your contract, view your upkeep in the [Chainlink Keepers App](https://keepers.chain.link/).
 The *Upkeep History* displays **Perform Upkeep** events for all registered jobs on your Job Scheduler contract.
 To ensure that Chainlink Keepers continues to monitor your Job Scheduler, maintain a sufficient LINK balance on your Upkeep.

-You can add multiple jobs on your Job Scheduler contract.
+You can add multiple jobs to your Job Scheduler contract.
 Use the other functions in your Job Scheduler to delete jobs, pause jobs, or unpause jobs.

 ## Resources